 1. When dealing with multiple responsibilities where something important can be forgotten, lists are a practical solution.
 For myself, I create various lists to help me keep track of different responsibilities.
-I have a weekly activity planner, monthly activity planner, daily calendar that covers the whole year to put appointments on, a task list that is not time sensitive, and a task list that is time sensitive, goal cards for personal growth, and a goal notebook for growth in personal passions.
+I have a weekly activity planner, monthly activity planner, a daily calendar that covers the whole year to put appointments on, a task list that is not time-sensitive, and a task list that is time sensitive, goal cards for personal growth, and a goal notebook for growth in personal passions.

 2. We need to read our lists, planners, and goals on a consistent basis.
 Each person needs to come up with what "consistent" looks like in their lives.
 This could be weekly, monthly, etc. Looking at these consistently keeps tasks, goals, and plans fresh in our minds so that we can work on them or change and refine them if needed.